vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_02_migrate_to_asc.md

 git config --global user.name "<your-username>"
 ```

-> **Note**: Additionaly the repository containing this guidance contains a dev container for Java development.
+> **Note**: Additionaly the labstarter branch of the Azure-Samples/spring-petclinic-microservices repository contains a dev container for Java development.
 This container contains all the needed tools for running this lab.
 In case you want to use this dev container you can either use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.
 Or you can use the [Visual Studio Code Remote Containers option](https://code.visualstudio.com/docs/remote/containers).

 ### Create an Azure Spring Apps service